Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: Abstract

 \section{Abstract}

 Diffusion model-based channel estimators have shown impressive performance but suffer from high computational complexity because they rely on iterative reverse sampling.
-This paper proposes a sampling-free diffusion transformer (DiT) for low-complexity MIMO channel estimation, termed SF-DiT-CE.
-Exploiting angular-domain sparsity of MIMO channels, we train a lightweight DiT to directly predict the clean channels from their perturbed observations and noise levels.
-At inference, the least square (LS) estimate and estimation noise condition the DiT to recover the channel in a single forward pass, eliminating iterative sampling.
+This paper proposes a sampling-free diffusion transformer (DiT)-based channel estimator, termed SF-DiT-CE, for low-complexity MIMO channel estimation.
+Exploiting angular-domain sparsity of MIMO channels, we train a lightweight DiT to directly predict the true channels from their perturbed observations and noise levels.
+At inference, we first obtain an initial channel estimate using the least-squares (LS) method, which can be viewed as the true channel corrupted by Gaussian noise.
+The DiT then takes this estimate and its corresponding noise scale as inputs to recover the channel in a single forward pass, eliminating iterative sampling.
 Numerical results demonstrate that our method achieves superior estimation accuracy and robustness with significantly lower complexity than state-of-the-art baselines.
+The code is available at: https://github.com/c-res/SF-DiT-CE